 Mehtab Bagh is a Charbagh complex in Agra, North India.
 The historic garden lies north of the Taj Mahal complex and the Agra Fort on the opposite side of the Yamuna River, in the flood plains.
 The garden complex, square in shape, measures about 300 by 300 meters and is perfectly aligned with the Taj Mahal on the opposite bank.
 The garden itself does not have much to see (and some places are still in maintenance and restoration); This is still a popular attraction because it’s a great location to view the Taj Mahal from afar; and if you look closely, the garden has an old water system if you are interested to learn more about the architecture or engineering.

-To me, “Baby Taj” is for you to get warm-up and where you could understand a little bit more about history, art, and architecture.
+To me, “Baby Taj” is for you to get warm up and where you could understand a little bit more about history, art, and architecture.
 The place is well-preserved and it is less crowded, where you could get up close to see the architectural ornamentation and elaborate frescoes.
-While the two are built in the same period of time, I do think it truly served as a blueprint for the construction of the Taj Mahal.
+While the two are built in the same period of time, I do think they truly served as a blueprint for the construction of the Taj Mahal.